Liberty Island and the Statue of Liberty

 Indians fishing on the East Coast, 1590

-Native Americans on Liberty Island may have spoken a Munsee dialect of the Algonquian Delaware language.
+Native Americans on Liberty Island may have spoken a Munsee dialect of the Algonquian Delaware.
 Other tribes that lived throughout the surrounding areas spoke the same dialect.
 These tribes included the Hackensack, Tappan, Esopus, and Warranawankong tribes (who lived west of the Hudson River); the Rechgawawank, Wiechquaeskeck, Sinsink, Kichtawank, Nochpeem, and Wappinger tribes (who lived in Eastern New York); the Canarsee tribe (who lived in what is now Brooklyn and Queens), and the Raritan tribe (who lived in what is now Staten Island).
 All of these tribes lived in relative harmony.

 Native Americans watch as Sir Henry Hudson arrives in New York